SylviaOne/Repo-hub/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## Two peanuts were walking down the street.
+One was a salted